• Skip to primary navigation

 • In a small bowl, combine the flour, cocoa powder, baking powder and salt.
 Stir until well combined.
 Set aside.

-• Add the egg yolk and beat another 30 seconds.
-Add the vanilla.
+• Add the egg yolk and vanilla , then beat another 60 seconds.
 Scrape down the bowl.

 • Turn your mixer to the lowest setting and slowly add the flour mixture to the wet ingredients.
 Mix until just combined.